aedanmc/travelo-hey/reports/Week3.md

     - Begin investing into Github project tracker tasks
     - Work with team to complete Architecture and Design assignment
 2. Progress and Issues
+    - Progress:
+        - Figured out MySQL database on GCP and implemented our tables
+        - Started using GH Project Tracker
+        - Developed Scrum procedure documentation
+        - Figured out how to deploy project
+    - Issues:
+        - None at this time
 3. Plans and Goals for Next Week
+    - Integrate Google APIs into server
+    - Integrate database calls to server